“Art is not just a subject to learn, but an activity that you can practise with your hands, your eyes, your whole personality.”

 Pupils should be taught: To use a range of materials creatively to design and make products To use drawing, painting and sculpture to develop and share their ideas, experiences and imagination To develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space About the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work

 Key Stage 3

 The KS3 curriculum introduces key formal elements to students through a range of projects.
 These projects encourage students to work both alone and as part of the group.
 They are introduced to basic key skills using the formal elements, which are built upon throughout KS3 to ease transition to KS4 working.
 Each project is designed to enhance and build on initial skills taught, going into greater depth whilst encouraging creative thinking, risk-taking and confidence.
-These skills include tone, explorative drawing techniques, print, colour theory and painting, plus textile theory and project skills.
+These skills include tone, explorative drawing techniques, print, colour theory, plus general textiles and graphic skills.